Outside Atlanta: Spring Travel Guide

 The South Carolina region known as Upcountry, a little more than two hours from Atlanta in the northwest corner of the state, boasts more than 120 beautiful waterfalls, some of which (like Reedy River Falls and Wildcat Falls) are easily accessible, while others (like Rainbow Falls and Raven Cliff Falls) are for serious hikers looking for more of a challenge.

-There’s a reason that such luminaries as NHL legend Mark Messier and Atlanta Falcons owner Arthur Blank, among others, have homes on Hilton Head Island; it’s a great place to relax.
+There’s a reason that such luminaries as rocker John Mellencamp, NHL legend Mark Messier and Atlanta Falcons owner Arthur Blank have homes on Hilton Head Island; it’s a great place to relax.
 But the calming powers of walking along the Atlantic Ocean are just one of the features of this island located just four hours southeast of Atlanta.
-You can also enjoy 350 tennis courts, 24 championship golf courses, deep-sea fishing and enough biking paths to keep you riding all day.
+There are also more than 350 tennis courts, 24 championship golf courses, fine dining choices and enough biking paths to keep you riding all day.

 For More Information